 - Write a book or article

 - Attain new credentials/certifications/licensures

-Once you have your CPA license, give yourself a clap on the back.
+Once you have your certified public accountant CPA license, give yourself a clap on the back.
 This is a huge achievement.
 Going forward, you should consider joining the AICPA and/or the Virginia Society of CPAs.
 These professional organizations will help you network with your colleagues and even find CPE opportunities.
 They will be a large part of your professional life, and they even offer leadership positions.
 Your stellar career will attain new heights through your professional associations.

 Forensic accounting specializations are becoming increasingly in-demand throughout the country.
 These accounting professionals often work for law enforcement as well as government agencies.
 Some forensic accountants may also become expert witnesses and speak about what they learned in their investigation on the stand.
 Few degrees are dedicated to forensic accounting at this time; however, it is possible to choose it as a concentration or specialization.
 Learn More